emprcl/runal/README.md

   1) Start with a [discussion](https://github.com/emprcl/runal/discussions) or [open an issue](https://github.com/emprcl/runal/issues) to report a bug or suggest an enhancement. **Please check if one already exists on the same topic first.**
   2) Open a [Pull Request](https://github.com/emprcl/runal/pulls).
 Please keep it small and focused.

-You can also contribute by sharing what you’ve made with Runal on GitHub, social media, or anywhere else.
+You can also contribute by sharing what you've made with Runal on GitHub, social media, or anywhere else.
 We'd love to see it!

 ## Acknowledgments